rust-lang/book/second-edition/src/ch02-00-guessing-game-tutorial.md

 ```

 Rust warns that we haven’t used the `Result` value returned from `read_line`,
 indicating that the program hasn’t handled a possible error.

-The right way to
-suppress the warning is to actually write error handling, but since we just
+Normally you don’t want your program to crash just because it failed to read
-want to crash this program when a problem occurs, we can use `expect`.
+some input, but since we’re just getting started, it’s OK for now.
 You’ll
 learn about recovering from errors in Chapter 9.

 ### Printing Values with `println!` Placeholders